satishsuryanarayan/ecfr/README.md

 ## Instructions
 1. Download and install Community Edition of MySQL from [here](https://www.mysql.com/products/community/)
-2. Do the following steps on the mysql command line as root user:
+2. Do the following steps on the mysql command line as root user:<br/>
    1. `create user 'ecfr_user'@'localhost' identified by 'secret';`
    2. `create database ecfr;`
    3. `create database test_ecfr;`